Policy on Volunteering

 We offer a listening ear and give a voice through advocacy and we aim to create a range of opportunities for development, change and growth.
 In addition we aim to support family and child contact in a positive environment.

-Kairos recruits female-only volunteers to support female sex workers through involvement in the Drop In and street outreach, the WINGS day session and through our one-to-one Befriending scheme.
+Kairos recruits female-only volunteers to support female sex workers through involvement in the Drop In and street outreach and through our one-to-one Befriending scheme.
 Volunteers also offer support through running activities and additional support to the running of the organisation.

 Purpose of this Policy